I just have to ask this question. Am I the only one that is relieved that the brownish tube-shaped item on the floor is a hairball and not poop?

-Given the frequency with which many cats barf up hairballs, and the frequency with which many people step on these unpleasant clumps of fur and stomach contents, it’s completely appropriate that there should be a National Hairball Awareness Day each year.
+Given the frequency with which many cats barf up hairballs and the frequency with which many people step on these unpleasant clumps of fur and stomach contents, it’s completely appropriate that there should be a National Hairball Awareness Day each year.
 Don’t you think?

-What Are Hairballs?Hairballs, technically called trichobezoars, are what happens when the loose fur your cat swallows doesn’t pass through his digestive system as these furs normally should.
-You can think of these unsightly mats of fur, saliva, and digestive juices like the troublesome clogs of hair that can sometimes clog your shower or sink drains.
+Hairballs, technically called trichobezoars, are what happens when the loose fur your cat swallows doesn’t pass through their digestive system as these furs normally should.
+You can think of these unsightly mats of fur, saliva, and digestive juices like the troublesome clogs of hair that sometimes clog your shower or sink drains.

-So Hairballs Are Normal?
+Are Hairballs Normal?

 Well… yes and no. An occasional hairball is often perfectly normal – we all have our “bad hair” days, after all.
 But regular hairballs, and certainly daily hairballs, may be a sign of an underlying problem.

-Conditions such as inflammatory bowel disease or stomach or intestinal cancer will affect the movement of things – from food to fur – through the digestive tract, and may result in excessive hairball production.
+Conditions such as inflammatory bowel disease or stomach or intestinal cancer will affect the movement of things – from food to fur – through the digestive tract and may result in excessive hairball production.

 A flea infestation, allergies, or another problem causing your cat itchiness will lead to increased grooming behavior and are therefore likely to cause an increase in hairball production.